sailpoint-oss/golang-sdk/api_v3/docs/SourcesAPI.md

 [[Back to README]](../README.md)

-## UpdateProvisioningPoliciesInBulk
+## Bulk Update Provisioning Policies

 > []ProvisioningPolicyDto UpdateProvisioningPoliciesInBulk(ctx, sourceId).ProvisioningPolicyDto(provisioningPolicyDto).Execute()

-Bulk Update Provisioning Policies
+This end-point updates a list of provisioning policies on the specified source in IdentityNow.
+A token with API, or ORG_ADMIN authority is required to call this API.

 ### Example